 All blood donations will be screened for COVID-19 antibodies.
 This test screens for antibodies in your blood, which are formed when fighting infections like COVID-19.
 This specific antibody test may indicate if your immune system produced antibodies to the coronavirus, even if you had no symptoms.

-The event takes place at nine locations throughout the Heartland:
+The event takes place at seven locations throughout the Heartland:

-- Cape Girardeau - West Park Mall near JCPenney (directions)
+- Cape Girardeau - West Park Mall in the JCPenney wing near Barnes & Noble (directions)

 - Sikeston - Elks Lodge (directions)

-- Dexter - The Lair-formerly Eagles Lodge (directions)
+- Dexter - The Lair Event Center (directions)

 - Carbondale - Lakeland Baptist Church (directions)